pfaciana/version-sync/README.md

         with:
           json-files: package.json composer.json
           release-type: patch
+          commit-message: 'Update version to {version}'
+          tag-message: 'Release {tag}'
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           DEBUG_MODE: ${{ vars.DEBUG_MODE || '0' }}

+      - name: Use the new tag
+        if: steps.sync_versions.outputs.tag-name != ''
+        run:
+          echo "New tag created: ${{ steps.sync_versions.outputs.tag-name }}"
 ```

-This workflow will run on pushes to the main branch, update versions in three JSON files, and use a minor release type for version increments.
+This workflow will run on pushes to the main branch, update versions in two JSON files, and use a patch release type for version increments.

 ### Inputs